JSON Viewer

 From JSON

-Pick a subtree and save it out as XML or CSV.
-Where you'd normally reach for jq plus a one-liner — except you see what you're grabbing before you commit.
+Select a subtree and save it out as XML, CSV, or YAML — the jq-one-liner workflow, except you see what you're grabbing before you commit.

 06 / HARDWARE ACCELERATION